TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/011 Logic layer.md

 Inside the Application component, create a new folder called "LogicInterfaces".

 Inside this folder, we will put the interface which provides access to the User logic.
 Create a new interface, call it "IUserLogic".
+We will put a method here further down.

-### The data needed
+### The data needed, the DTO
 The data we need to provide to create a User can be considered part of the contract.\
 In our case it is just a user name.
 Later, we might need other things like password, email, real name, etc.